The following was originally printed in the May/June 2014 edition of Mormonism Researched. To request a free subscription, please visit here.

 At the Utah Lighthouse bookstore in Salt Lake City, Sandra Tanner has a replica set of plates made of lead on display.
 Lead is lighter than gold, but like lead, it is very soft and very dense, hence the plates contain no air gaps, making it appear as a solid piece.
 Though only one pound heavier than Widtsoe’s estimate, visitors to the bookstore who attempt to lift the lead plates learn very quickly that Smith could not achieve what Mormons are led to believe.
 In fact, many who fail to lift the plates at all, often ask if they are bolted down.
 No, they are not.

-Mormon apologists who admit that plates made of actual gold would be much to heavy for Smith to carry like to point to Reed Putnam, a Mormon metallurgist who insisted that the gold plates were actually made of an alloy consisting mostly of copper.
-Perhaps knowing that Witdsoe’s arbitrary 10%air gap between the plates is entirely inadequate, he argues that if plates had a whopping 50% air gap, the weight could be brought down to a little as 53 pounds.
+Mormon apologists who admit that plates made of actual gold would be much to heavy for Smith to carry like to point to Reed Putnam, a Mormon metallurgist who insisted that the gold plates were probably made of an alloy consisting mostly of copper.
+Perhaps knowing that Widtsoe’s arbitrary 10% air gap between the plates is entirely inadequate, he argues that if plates had a whopping 50% air gap, the weight could be brought down to a little as 53 pounds.

 For more articles on the Standard Works in Mormonism, click here.